Byungjin-Kim/web-sprint-challenge-advanced-react/README.md

 - 🎨 Customized UI elements such as the footer to reflect my authorship and year of revision.
 - 📖 Rewrote this documentation to reflect my learning process and technical decisions.

-While the original challenge and structural outline were provided by Bloom Institute of Technology (BloomTech), all implementation and documentation in this repository represent my own independent work.
 This project was built to deepen my understanding of advanced React patterns, grid logic, controlled components, and API integration.

 ---